anjalgajurel/codepath_homework/README.md

 <img src="red-vuln1.gif">

-Vulnerability #2: Insecure Direct Object Reference (IDOR)
+Vulnerability #2: Cross-Site Request Forgery (CSRF)

 Description: A link to malicious form is provided through the feedback box in the contact page.
 When a logged-in admin opens the link, a new user is added.
 [Click Here](https://github.com/anjalgajurel/csrftest/blob/master/index.htm) for the form I used.